Transition from contact to hydrodynamic lubrication over rough surfaces: Mixed-lubrication mean-field model

 which is proportional to the classical Hersey number, up to the factor $3\pi^2 R E^/(4F_N)$ arising from the elastic normalization.

 Substituting the same scales into the contact pressure relation~\eqref{eq:contact_pressure} yields two additional dimensionless parameters,

 which correspond respectively to the applied normal force normalized by the elastic stiffness and to the roughness amplitude normalized by the cylinder radius.
+Alternatively, $\bar{F}_N \propto (p_\mathrm{Hz}/(\beta E^*))^2$, so that $\bar{F}_N$ compares the Hertzian contact pressure to the characteristic pressure scale appearing in Persson's contact law.
 The numerical prefactors $\alpha$ and $\beta$ in \eqref{eq:contact_pressure} have been absorbed into the definition of the dimensionless groups.

 Appendix~\ref{app:dimensionless} presents the dimensionless set of equations obtained once normalizing by the aforementioned scales.
-This set of equation is then solved numerically using a finite-difference scheme.
+This set of equations is then solved numerically using a finite-difference scheme.
 For a given solution at prescribed values of $(\lambda,\bar{F}_N,\bar{h}_\mathrm{rms})$, a custom continuation algorithm is employed to systematically explore the parameter space.
 To illustrate the ability of the present mean-field model to capture the lubrication transition, Fig.~\ref{fig3}(a) shows a representative Stribeck curve obtained for $\bar{h}_\mathrm{rms}=10^{-4}$, $\bar{F}_N=0.1$, and $\mu_0=1$.
 The classical Stribeck behavior is recovered, including (i) a boundary-lubrication regime at vanishing sliding velocity with an approximately constant friction coefficient for $\eta U/F_N < 10^{-7}$, (ii) a mixed-lubrication regime in which the friction coefficient decreases with increasing speed for $10^{-7} <\eta U/F_N < 3 \times 10^{-5}$, and (iii) a hydrodynamic-lubrication regime at sufficiently large speeds $\eta U/F_N > 3 \times 10^{-5}$, where the friction coefficient increases with both sliding speed and fluid viscosity.